What Do Bookkeepers Do?

 The responsibilities of your bookkeeper can be based on your specific business needs, but there are also some standard responsibilities you can hand off immediately.

-A few of the main responsibilities of a bookkeeper are:
+A few of the core responsibilities of a bookkeeper are:

 - Process Payroll and Invoicing - Bookkeepers will take over processing and sending invoices, as well as executing payroll each month for your employees and vendors so that you can focus on the relationships with your clients and employees.